 Knowing this makes it all that much easier to name a character, once a question or two are answered.
 Is the character going to be typical of the name s/he has?
 Or go against expectations?
 Is his or her name going to be typical of where and when they are from, and if not, why not?
 Has this name shaped his or her life in any way?
 (I’m always reminded here of A Boy Named Sue) Do they use their name, or a nickname?
 Do they like their name, or do they wish the ground would open up and swallow them when they are forced to say it?
 Why?

 All these things will affect your character, however peripherally, and how they move through life.
 And that’s the start of characterisation, and why once I’ve picked a name for a character it’s very hard for me to change it without changing the character.

 The next guest on the blog, the first for June, is Elizabeth Bear, and her post will go up on the 3rd.
 You can find a full schedule in the link up top.
 I will be adding some new dates to it, for July, very soon, hopefully by this weekend.

-Posted on May 30, 2013, in Debut Authors Guest Series, Guest Posts and tagged 2013 Debut, Debut Authors Guest Series, Dystopia, Fade To Black, Fantasy, Francis Knight, Gritty, Guest Posts, Meaning of Names, Names, Names A New Perspective, Noir, Orbit Books, Rojan Dizon, Urban Fantasy.
+Posted on May 30, 2013, in Debut Authors Guest Series, Guest Posts and tagged 2013 Debuts, Debut Authors Guest Series, Dystopia, Fade To Black, Fantasy, Francis Knight, Guest Posts, Meaning of Names, Names, Names A New Perspective, Noir, Orbit Books, Rojan Dizon, Urban Fantasy.
 Bookmark the permalink.
 2 Comments.